 Ose oji can be bought already made from the open market, but my mother, due to her aversion to buying already made food from the local markets, used to make her own, that way she could also control the spiciness.

 It is pretty simple to make using the hand mill grinder, dry mill blender or food processor.
-The smoothest blend is by the hand mill grinder, which is also what is used in the markets.
+The creamiest and smoothest blend is by the heavy-duty electric grinder used in the local markets in Nigeria.
 The dry mill of the blender and the food processor give pretty good blends though this depends on your patience and power of the machine.
 There might still be some grittiness but it won’t be so noticeable.

 It is best made with shelled, roasted skinless peanuts.
 If you only have raw peanuts, roast them in the oven before use.
 There is really no need to add oil to your Ose oji, peanuts have enough oil to give a smooth blend.
 The small-sized peanut gives a smoother blend because it has a higher oil content than the larger sized species.